milan-han/testingboofio/README.md

 1. Create a branch `feat/<your-feature>`
 2. Follow the coding conventions in the Style Guide
 3. Submit a pull request with a clear description of *what* & *why*
+4. If your change affects UI behaviour or components documented in `/Guides`, update the relevant guide (especially `COMPONENTS.md`) in the same PR

 PRs that improve documentation, refactor legacy code, or add tests are highly appreciated!